mpernic/PIhome/readme.md

 ## PIhome
 PIhome is a Raspberry PI Home Automation Demo project.
-It consists of several modules which can be combined together, but server primarily as a demonstration and a quick start for using most common sensors, actuators and elements in general together.
+It consists of several modules which can be combined together, but serves primarily as a demonstration and a quick start for using most common sensors, actuators and elements in general together.

 ## Installation